LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿Sample SageMaker-created lineage graph:
 ![SageMaker Lineage](https://docs.aws.amazon.com/images/sagemaker/latest/dg/images/pipelines/PipelineLineageWorkflow.png)

+#### SageMaker Clarify
+  * Tool to diagnose how features impacted most weight on predictions and resultant bias(es)
-#### SageMaker Clarify Pre-training Bias Metrics
+  * Pre-training Bias Metrics
     * Class Imbalance (CI)
       * One facet (demographic group) has fewer training values than another
     * Difference in Proportions of Labels (DPL)
       * Imbalance of positive outcomes between facet values
     * Kiverack-Leiber Divergence (KL), Jensen-Shannon
       * How much outcome distributions of facets diverge (E.g.: how different are loan outcomes for different demographic groups, were the actual outcomes of different groups are measured for bias)
     * Lp-norm (LP)
       * P-norm difference between distributions of outcomes from facets (E.g.: how different are loan outcomes for different demographic groups, were the actual outcomes of different groups are measured for bias)
     * Total Variation Distance (TVD)
       * L1-norm difference between distributions of outcomes from facets (E.g.: how different are loan outcomes for different demographic groups, were the actual outcomes of different groups are measured for bias)
     * Kolmogorov-Smirnov (KS) -measures outcomes and distributions, such as a Gaussian distribution of each group's outcome
       * Maximum divergence between outcomes in distributions from facets
     * Conditional Demographic Disparity (CDD)-do some groups have a larger proportion of rejections than acceptance?
 Effectively looking at the groups distributions to check acceptance/rejection disparities
       * Disparity of outcomes between facets as a whole, and by subgroups

 #### SageMaker Model Monitor
   * Get alerts on quality deviations, drift, etc. on your deployed models (via CloudWatch); set up via SM studio